 Our research team is comfortable using data scraping tools.
 Besides, an SDR can be Python or at least a Pivotal lover.
 The average Salesperson usually works in an office and is limited in their data research or analytics.

-SDR vs. Sales Executive for new appointments setting
+SDR Sales vs. Sales Executive for Bew Appointments Setting

 A Sales Executive is the deal closer that engages clients for long-term relations, especially Enterprise clients.
 But for B2B lead generation and appointment setting, an SDR is more productive and abnormally cost-effective.